parreirat/vehiculum-challenge/development_checklist.md

 Didn't manage to finish this today again.
-2h30m went just into organizing some things, unthreading main branch and branching the threaded future-fixes, making the gem properly install and symlink executable, elaboraet README.md (still missing usage instructions), and some other misc. things.
+2h30m went just into organizing some things, unthreading main branch and branching the threaded future-fixes, making the gem properly install and symlink executable, elaborate README.md (still missing usage instructions), and some other misc. things.
 Will do a final stretch tomorrow.